 If No Case Has Been Filed Yet

-You have several options depending on your relationship status:
+You still have several legal options for requesting child support, depending on your situation and relationship status.

-• If you are married or registered domestic partners, you can file a request for child custody and support even without filing for divorce.
-You can also file for divorce, legal separation, or annulment and request temporary support while the case is pending.
+If you are married or in a registered domestic partnership, you can ask the court for child custody and support without filing for divorce.
+You may also file for divorce, legal separation, or annulment and request temporary child support while the case is ongoing.

 If a Case Is Already Filed